 Accessing Mental Health and Wellbeing Services for 18-25 Year Olds

-Frimley Health and Care Integrated Care System (ICS) is working with Surrey Heartlands Health and Care Partnership and Healthwatch Surrey to better understand and improve the transition (moving from one service to another, leaving a service behind and starting somewhere new) of young adults (18-25) with complex mental health needs into adult mental health and wellbeing services.
+Frimley Health and Care Integrated Care System (ICS) has worked with Surrey Heartlands Health and Care Partnership and Healthwatch Surrey to better understand and improve the transition (moving from one service to another, leaving a service behind and starting somewhere new) of young adults (18-25) with complex mental health needs into adult mental health and wellbeing services.

-An engagement and research exercise is taking place to gather insight and feedback from young people, families, carers and professionals.
-The aim is to better understand experiences of transition between services, gather feedback to understand what could be improved and to build upon existing engagement work and test three high level themes created as a result of previous workshops;
+An engagement and research exercise has taken place to gather insight and feedback from young people, families, carers and professionals.
+The aim was to better understand experiences of transition between services, gather feedback to understand what can be improved and to build upon existing engagement work testing three high level themes created as a result of previous workshops;

 - Transition & Access – preparation for transition, defining the transition processes, providing safe appropriate environments